raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 - Current temperature and estimated forecast
 - "Feels like" temperature, and HI/LO temps for the day
 - Estimated temperature and forecast for the next six hours
-- Current wind speed, gusts, and direction
+- Sunrise and sunset times
 - Air quality (EPA and DEFRA index), and information on particulate matter
 - Humidity, now and within the next hour
 - Precipitation, now and within the next hour
 - Estimated forecast, HI/LO temp, and sunrise/sunset times for the next day
 - Current moon phase
-- Sunrise and sunset times
+- Current wind speed, gusts, and direction
+- UV index
+- Visibility

 # Options

 In this app, there are a variety of options you can change to fully optimize your experience.

 - Change area: Edit your location area used for gathering weather data.
 This can be changed as many times as you wish.
-- Save recent areas: Choose how many location inputs are saved to disk for easy access.
+- Save recent areas: Choose how many location inputs are saved to disk, for easy access.
 - Temperature: Choose between Celsius or Fahrenheit readings for temperature info.
 - Measurement: Choose between Metric or Imperial readings for measurement info.
 - Idle refresh rate: Decide how often the app will try to grab new weather data while idling.